 Graduate Level Program

-MU Teaching Fellows complete a sequencing of graduate courses over two years leading to a Master’s degree in Learning, Teaching, and Curriculum with an emphasis on one of the following areas (subject to school placement):
+MU Teaching Fellows complete a sequencing of graduate courses over two years leading to a Master’s degree in Special Education or Learning, Teaching, and Curriculum with an emphasis in one of the following areas (subject to school placement):

 - Elementary Education